-- Protect maternity services in future pandemics. - Implement E Motive nationally. - Focus on preventing and treating anemia in pregnancy as well as in childhood and adolescence, addressing heavy menstrual bleeding in women, screening and treatment of chronic infections, and adequate nutrition.
-This requires advocacy. - No woman should be discharged from labour ward to the postnatal area if Systolic BP is <100 and/or Pulse is =>110 and/or ongoing bleeding. - Resume implementation of ESMOE/EOST training, Safe CD audit, use of NASG and Massive Obstetric Haemorrhage Transfusion Protocol. - Implement E Motive approach and updated PPH algorithms in new SA Maternity Care guidelines. - Direct Telephonic / IT links for 24-hour specialist support to district hospital doctors. - Inequities in outcomes between provinces require attention to staffing levels and clinical governance. - Develop training package for CHWs and WBOTs, to sensitise communities to problem of PPH. - Work with Ambulance services to ensure appropriate prioritisation of bleeding patients and availability of urgent paramedic assisted ambulances.
+- Protect maternity services in future pandemics. - Implement E Motive nationally at all levels of care. - Focus on preventing and treating anaemia in pregnancy as well as in childhood and adolescence: addressing heavy menstrual bleeding in women, screening and treatment of chronic infections, and adequate nutrition.
+This requires advocacy. - No woman should be discharged from labour ward or theatre to the postnatal area if Systolic BP is <100, and/or Pulse is ≥ 110, and/or there is ongoing bleeding. - Resume implementation of ESMOE/EOST training, use of NASG, and the Safe CD audit. - Implement the updated PPH algorithms in the updated Integrated SA Maternal and Perinatal care guidelines (10), which incorporate E Motive and Massive Obstetric Haemorrhage Transfusion Protocols. - Direct Telephonic / IT links for 24-hour specialist support to district hospital doctors. - Inequities in outcomes between provinces require attention to staffing levels and clinical governance. - Develop training packages for community health workers and ward-based outreach teams to sensitise communities to problem of PPH. - Work with Ambulance services to ensure appropriate prioritisation of bleeding patients, training of ambulance personnel in OH, and availability of urgent paramedic assisted ambulances.